Frequently Asked Questions

 13. What happens if I fail a course?

-If you fail an exam or a course (receive less than 70%), you will be asked to remediate to demonstrate that you have learned the materials.
+If you fail an exam or a course (receive less than a 70% in the class or 60% on the Final Exam), you will be asked to remediate to demonstrate that you have learned the materials.
 Remediation will be specific to the individual and material.
 You will have 3 months to complete the remediation, though typical remediation will be resolved within a couple of weeks.